-During their Fellowship year, Humphrey Fellows participate in programs that combine graduate-level academic course work with professional development activities.
+During the academic year of 2024-2025, Humphrey Fellows participate in programs that combine graduate-level academic course work with professional development activities.
 The program is not designed to offer a degree, but rather to provide broad professional enrichment through a combination of activities tailored to each Fellow’s interests.
 Upon completion of the program, participants receive special certificates from the U.S. government and the host university.

 Humphrey Fellows are placed in theme-based groups of approximately 10 persons at carefully selected U.S. universities.
 In recent years, host campuses have included: American University, Arizona State University, Boston University, Cornell University, Emory University, Johns Hopkins University, Massachusetts Institute of Technology, Michigan State University, Pennsylvania State University, Syracuse University, Tulane University, University of California, Davis, University of Maryland, University of Minnesota, University of Washington, Vanderbilt University and Virginia Commonwealth University.

 Each campus has a Humphrey Coordinator and advisors who provide academic and administrative support, helping each Fellow design and implement an individualized program of academic course work and professional development activities with local, state, national and international organizations in the United States.
 Throughout the year, Fellows participate in workshops and conferences that provide interaction with leaders from U.S. federal, state and local governments, multinational organizations and the private sector.
 These workshops also provide a forum for discussion of issues of professional interest to the Fellows.